remotework1/LavondaTalbertIT1025/Lab3/readme.md

 ### Industry Associations / Student Organizations

 ##### ACM-W is an organization that support, advocate and celebrate women in computing.
 It is a great networking source for women to not only find employment but alert others where employment is available for others.
 In such a male-dominating field, support from women and organizations who support women are a valuable resource in today's marketplace.
 Keeping abreast of conferences, education and work related matters will help those who are still trying to find their way in the field of study.

+### Conclusion

+##### This chapter is vital to insuring ones progress in the IT field.
+The teaching in this chapter allows students to make some critical decisions about their future in IT.
+The list of different studies along with the careers that are available.
+This is one of the most important chapters in this class because it allows one to decide if this is their chosen career path.